Issam El Maach: RKC Waalwijk

 On 14 July 2021 it was announced that El Maach had signed with Eredivisie club RKC Waalwijk as a free transfer on a 1-year contract.

-FC Twente
+Twente

-On 25 July 2022, El Maach signed with FC Twente on a two-year deal, with an optional year.
+On 25 July 2022, El Maach signed with Twente on a two-year deal, with an optional year.

+On 7 January 2025, El Maach joined Roda JC on loan-deal for the rest of 2024-25 season.
+He left the club upon the expiry of his loan at the end of the season.

 International career

 El Maach is a youth international for Morocco.